 With the intensification of commerce, Caribbean countries have come to appreciate the need for a geographically neutral dispute settlement mechanism; thus, in the past decade, the region has experienced a shift towards the promotion of international arbitration.
-Numerous jurisdictions are following the path that countries in the metropolitan world travelled many years ago.

 As greater globalisation forces companies to contemplate legislative regimes that can better facilitate their disputes, the amendments to the region's suite of arbitration legislation aims to improve the legal frameworks supporting the conduct of international arbitration in the different jurisdictions.
-This has seen jurisdictions in the region begin to enhance their legal systems.
 The Bahamas, Barbados, Bermuda, the BVI, the Dominican Republic, Jamaica, and Trinidad and Tobago all seek to establish the infrastructure that would enable them to capitalise on the increasing demand for international arbitration in the Caribbean.

-Disputants may seriously want to consider some of those jurisdictions, particularly the BVI, which established the BVI International Arbitration Centre (BVI IAC) in 2016, the first of its kind in the Caribbean; Barbados, which established the Arbitration and Mediation Court of the Caribbean (AMCC) in 2018; and Jamaica with the Mona International Centre for Arbitration and Mediation (MICAM) and the University of the West Indies.
+Disputants may seriously want to consider some of those jurisdictions, particularly the BVI, which established the BVI International Arbitration Centre (BVI IAC) in 2016, the first of its kind in the Caribbean; Barbados, which established the Arbitration and Mediation Court of the Caribbean (AMCC) in 2018; and Jamaica in 2016 with the Mona International Centre for Arbitration and Mediation (MICAM), now called the Jamaica International Arbitration Centre (JAIAC).
 Thus, whereas jurisdictions in this region historically did not really consider arbitration a priority, in the past decade especially, some have been keen on pioneering new legislation and institutions.